sasjs/vscode-extension/README.md

 https://user-images.githubusercontent.com/4420615/174494256-8676a5e3-9dd2-45a7-bc67-2a5c2355c182.mp4

-#### Foundation (Base) SAS
+#### SASjs Server

 In order to run on Foundation / Base / Desktop SAS you will need a running version of SASjs server (on the same machine where SAS is installed).
 You can download SASjs server [here](https://github.com/sasjs/server/releases).
-Configuration instructions are [here](https://github.com/sasjs/server#env-var-configuration).
+Configuration instructions are [here](https://server.sasjs.io/installation/).

 For local desktop instances of SASjs Server, the serverUrl is likely to be http://localhost:5000

 If you are running SASjs Server in server mode, then you will need a client id - the default is `clientID1`

 ### SAS Lint and Format
 Spend less time on code reviews and more time pushing code!
 Select VIEW->PROBLEMS (or ctrl+shift+M) to examine the currently opened SAS program for issues.